allen-liaoo/ninx/README.md

     default = { };
   };
   config.environment.etc."dir/generated-nix.nix".source =
-    fmt.generate "generated-nix.nix" config.myService.content;
+    fmt.generate "generated-nix.nix" config.gen-nix.content;
 }
 ```

 ## Constructing Nix Expressions
-Primitive values can be used as is.
+Many values can be used as is.
 This includes:
 - int
 - float
 - boolean